Universality of the muon component of extensive air showers: Introduction

 This paper assesses for the first time the degree of universality of the distributions of muons at production for the relevant variables by using simulations.

 The air-shower simulations used in this work were done using CORSIKA~v7.7402 Monte Carlo tool~\cite{Heck98a}.
-Hadronic interactions of particles with an energy below $80\,$GeV are simulated with FLUKA~v2011.2c~\cite{fluka,fluka2}.
+Hadronic interactions of particles with an energy below $80\,$GeV are simulated with FLUKA~v2011.2c~\cite{fluka,fluka2} and URQMD~\cite{Bleicher99a}.
 For hadronic interactions above this threshold we use the current post-LHC models (\epos~\cite{Pierog:2009zt,Pierog:2013ria}, \sib~\cite{sib23d,Ahn:2009wx}, and \qgs~\cite{Ostapchenko:2010vb,Ostapchenko:2013pia}), as well as the interaction models that predate the LHC measurements (\eposOld~\cite{Pierog:2009zt}, \sibOld~\cite{Ahn:2009wx}, and \qgsOld~\cite{Ostapchenko:2010vb}) to get a more complete picture of the physically allowed phase-space of air showers.
-We obtain the distributions at production by filling histograms during the shower simulations using an adjusted COAST interface~\cite{Heck98a}.
+We obtain the distributions at production by filling histograms during the shower simulations using an adjusted COAST interface~\cite{Heck98a} (based on ROOT~\cite{Brun:1997pa}).
 We simulate $100$ showers for proton and iron primaries with a primary energy of $10^{19}\,$eV and zenith angles of $0^\circ$, $20^\circ$, $40^\circ$, $60^\circ$ and $70^\circ$.
 Higher zenith angles are not explored to avoid changing the air shower simulation to a curved atmosphere.
+To improve the runtime of the shower simulations CORSIKA is used with the thinning option~\cite{Heck:1998gr,Hillas:1997tf}.
+The thinning algorithm is configured to group together statistically all particles below an energy of $10\,$TeV with a maximal weight of $10^4$.
 For the study of individual hadronic interactions we used the IMPY framework which provides a standardized interface to the interaction models mentioned above~\cite{impy}.
+The figures were made with Matplotlib~\cite{Hunter:2007}.